-After my dress parade part 1 showcased my first two trial dresses, I am now presenting dress No 3 and dress No 4.
-Make the runway free for the two sari dresses of my dress making journey!
+After my dress parade, part 1 showcased my first two trial dresses, I am now presenting dress No 3 and dress No 4.
+Make the runway free for the two sari dresses of my dress-making journey!

 Making a Dress from a Sari

 The idea of making a dress from a sari I had several years ago.
 When you live in the Arabian Gulf the Indian subcontinent is not far.
-Unfortunately, I have never been to India, but the influence of migrant workers from the subcontinent on the public life in the Gulf Region is very present.
+Unfortunately, I have never been to India, but the influence of migrant workers from the subcontinent on public life in the Gulf Region is very present.
 You can feel it everywhere!
 The food, the spices, the music and so much more!

 I have always had Indian colleagues for example.
-And some of them also introduced me into the Indian culture and the different types of sari fabrics.
+And some of them also introduced me to the Indian culture and the different types of sari fabrics.
 They could tell from the type or color of the fabric from which region in India the sari came.
 I found this fascinating!
 But I do not know enough about it to make this a topic of my blog. 😉

 When we went shopping together to buy sari fabrics, I used to choose according to the prints or colors I liked.
-The region or Indian state was not so important for me as everything was new anyway.
+The region or Indian state was not so important to me as everything was new anyway.

 This particular Sari however I have bought on my own a few years ago in Abu Dhabi.
 It was when I first got my sewing machine.
 Back then I also had the idea that I wanted to make a dress out of a sari.